MicrochipTech/UBM-I2C-Analyzer/README.md

 ## Prerequisites
 You will need to know the UBM Controllers 7-bit target address.
 All UBM controllers most host the UBM FRU at 8-bit address 0xAE (7-bit 0x57).

+## Planned Corrections
+UBM Firmware Update Parsing only supports reads with stop bits.
+Reads with restart operations on firmware update will fail to parse properly

 ## Getting Started

 1. Select and setup the I2C signal from Saleae